High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Numerical Studies

-In the third experiment, we compare the performance of all the four high-dimensional estimators discussed in Section \ref{sec:HDM}, namely the SN, MN, SSN and TSSN estimators.
-We consider four cases of data generating processes.
-In cases (3a) and (3b), we consider $d=2$ and multilinear ranks $(r_1,r_2,r_3,r_4)=(1,1,1,1)$, $(2,2,1,1)$, or $(2,2,2,2)$.
-In cases (4a) and (4b), we consider $d=3$ and multilinear ranks $(r_1,r_2,r_3,r_4,r_5,r_6)=(1,1,1,1,1,1)$, $(2,2,2,1,1,1)$, or $(2,2,2,2,2,2)$.
-Similarly to the first experiment, both pairs of cases differ in the setting for $p_i$'s: (3a) $p_1=p_2=5$; (3b) $p_1=p_2=10$; (4a) $p_1=p_2=p_3=5$; and (4b) $p_1=p_2=p_3=7$.
-For each setting, we repeat 300 times, and conduct the estimation using SN, MN, SSN and TSSN.
-The tuning parameter and the truncation threshold parameter are selected by the method described in Section \ref{subsec:ADMM}.
-In Figure \ref{fg:simulation3}, the average estimation error is plotted against $T\in[400,1000]$ for cases (3a) and (3b), and $T\in[600,1200]$ for cases (4a) and (4b).
+The first experiment aims to compare the performance of four nuclear-norm-penalized estimators discussed in Section \ref{sec:HDM}, namely the SN, MN, SSN and TSSN estimators, when the sample size is relatively large.
+For each setting, we repeat 500 times and conduct the estimation using SN, MN, SSN, and TSSN.
+The nuclear-norm-penality tuning parameter and truncation parameter are selected by the BIC described in Section \ref{subsec:trunc}.
+In Figure \ref{fig:2}, the average estimation errors are plotted against $T\in\{800,1000,1200,1400\}$ for cases (a) and (b), and $T\in\{1000,1200,1400,1600\}$ for cases (c) and (d).
 First, it can be seen that the SN estimator is much inferior to the other three estimators, which is due to its use of the unbalanced one-mode matricizations.
-Secondly, the SSN and TSSN estimators outperform or are at least as good as the MN estimator in all cases, and their advantage is remarkably clear even when $r_1=\cdots=r_{2d}$.
-In addition, the TSSN estimator generally performs better than the SSN, probably because the former yields a more parsimonious model which further improves the estimation efficiency.
+Secondly, the SSN and TSSN estimators outperform the MN estimator in all cases, and their advantage is remarkably clear even when $r_1=\cdots=r_{2d}$.
+In addition, the rank selection performance of the TSSN method is summarized in Table \ref{tbl:rank_ex1}.
+In general, the TSSN estimator can consistently select the tensor ranks when $T$ is large, and performs the best among these four, probably because it yields a more parsimonious model which improves the estimation efficiency.
+The results in experiment 1 verify the efficiency improvement in the proposed SSN and TSSN estimators.